Community of Korah

 Home to Extreme Urban Poverty

-What began as an outcast community for those living with leprosy over ninety years ago has now grown into Korah, a disadvantaged and impoverished urban district with an estimated 150,000 people.
-Situated adjacent to the city garbage dump in Addis Ababa, Ethiopia, it is characterized by some of the most extreme levels of urban poverty in the world; with poor sanitation, costly and precarious living conditions, lack of clean water, and food scarcity that are all increasingly made worse by rising inflation.
+What began as an outcast community for those living with leprosy over ninety years ago has now grown into Korah, an impoverished urban district with nearly 200,000 people.
+Situated next to the city garbage dump in Addis Ababa, Ethiopia, it is characterized by some of the most extreme levels of urban poverty in the world.
+Poor sanitation, unsafe and unaffordable living conditions, lack of clean water, food scarcity, and flooding, all contribute to the rapid spread of disease and illness.
+Rising inflation is rapidly exacerbating these challenges and leaving many in increasingly desperate situations.

 Korah is home to a diverse community, with many people having migrated from different areas of the Ethiopian countryside seeking medical treatment or hoping that the city would offer more opportunities for a better life.
-In reality, most individuals who end up in Korah have limited education, cannot afford medical care and end up trapped in unsafe, precarious forms of work and survival such as begging, prostitution, abhorrently low paying labour jobs, unreliable piecemeal work and scavenging at the trash dump for food, metal or recyclable plastics to resell.
+In reality, most individuals who end up in Korah have limited education and cannot afford medical care, leaving them trapped in harsh and perilous forms of work.
+These include begging, dangerous low paying labour, prostitution and scavenging at the trash dump for food, metal or recyclable plastics to resell.

 In the heart of Korah sits the ALERT Hospital which stands for All Africa Leprosy, Tuberculosis and Rehabilitation Training Centre.
 It is an expansion of the original leprosy hospital built by Dr. Thomas Lambie in 1922 and generations later, people infected with leprosy continue to come for treatment.
 Conditions in Korah are further exacerbated by the prevalence of malnutrition, tuberculosis, HIV, AIDS, and many other infectious and preventable diseases which spread quickly in the densely populated area.
 This level of poverty is consuming; many are widowed or orphaned, while other families are separated through desperation, illness, and death.